-Chiswick 1999; see also McKenzie et al. 2010, Hendricks and Schoellman 2018).
-More broadly, the act of migration itself, may suggest an entrepreneurial orientation; for example, the historical literature in the United States emphasizes a "frontier" spirit, associated with adventurous migrants and "a practical, inventive turn of mind" (Turner 1921), and contemporary literature has found that migrants are less risk averse (Jaeger et al. 2010).
+Overall, the picture is a rightward shift in the firm size distribution.
+While there is a potentially rich set of underlying mechanisms, the findings appear consistent overall with immigrants being positively selected on entrepreneurial acumen.
+Various forces may explain this.
+Low-ability individuals may face difficulties migrating and immigration policy deploys many visa classes that select on high ability (Chiswick 1999).
+The empirical literature on migration has come to mixed conclusions but often suggests that immigrants are positively selected on ability from their home communities (McKenzie et al. 2010, Hendricks and Schoellman 2018).
+More broadly, the act of migration itself, with its attendant embrace of risk and the unknown, may suggest an entrepreneurial orientation; for example, the historical literature in the United States emphasizes a "frontier" spirit, associated with adventurous migrants and "a practical, inventive turn of mind" (Turner 1921), and contemporary literature has found that migrants are less risk averse (Jaeger et al. 2010).
 These various perspectives may all suggest a right-shift in entrepreneurial acumen among immigrants.